Cosmic-Insect/Cosmic-Insect/README.md

 • Green / Online = I'm active

-• Yellow / Away = AFK, whisper to interact
+• Yellow / Away = Offtab usually, whisper to interact

 • Red / Busy = Not in the best mood, interactions will be slower